mmuszynski/wp_theme_senzasordino/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

+Senza Sordino is a template for the International Conference of Symphony and Opera Musicians publication *Senza Sordino*.

 Twenty Twenty-One is a blank canvas for your ideas and it makes the block editor your best brush.